LM301B turns the LED world upside down

 We all know that lumens – as impressive as 223 lm/W may sound – are not the correct metric for plant lighting.
 But Samsung also published PPF values for some product lines in May 2018.
 So now you can say with certainty that the LM301B stands out among all white LEDs here as well – with 2.92 µmol/J at a current of 65 mA.
 If the LEDs are driven at a lower current, you can easily get more than 3.0 µmol/J.

 The Future - LM301H!

-After more than a year, the successors of the LM301B are finally available.
-As one of the first manufacturers we offer the new LM301H LEDs with FLUXengine v2.
-We order only preselected chips with the highest luminous flux, i.e. the SL Bin at 3500K.
+We only order pre-selected chips with the highest luminous flux, i.e. the SL Bin at 3500K, from Samsung.
 Have a look at the video how the single SMD components are mounted on the board!